Posted on Friday, July 1st, 2022 at 6:48 pm

 When it’s time to prepare your disability application, you will need to compile documentation that proves both your disability and your eligibility for benefits.
 There are multiple different types of evidence you should submit, covering both the medical nature of your disability and how it affects your professional life.
 This post will cover the best ways to document your disabling condition, so you have a better chance of securing the benefits you deserve.

 The evidence-gathering process is much easier if you have an experienced legal team on your side.
-At Abell and Capitan Law, our attorneys and staff focus on disability insurance law and support clients across the United States.
+At Capitan Law, our attorneys and staff focus on disability insurance law and support clients across the United States.
 We can help you understand your rights in the disability system and defend you against unfairly denied claims.

 Know What Constitutes a “Disability”